Nicolás Bravo: First Republic

-Vice-Presidency
+Vice Presidency

-During the newly established First Mexican Republic, Bravo allied himself with the Centralist party, preferring a strong unitary government for the country, and to which were also allied various conservative interests ranging from the remaining Spaniards in the country, to the upper classes, to the clergy.
-Politics in Mexico at this time was associated with Masonic lodges, and the conservatives met within lodges of the Scottish Rite, consequently being known as the Escoceses and in which Bravo acquired a position of leadership.
+During the newly established First Mexican Republic, Bravo preferred a strong unitary government for the country and allied himself with the Centralist party, to which were also allied various conservative interests ranging from the remaining Spaniards in the country to the upper classes and the clergy.
+Politics in Mexico at this time was associated with Masonic lodges, and the conservatives met within lodges of the Scottish Rite, consequently being known as the Escoceses, in which Bravo acquired a position of leadership.
 The Escoceses were opposed by the federalists, who preferred the country to be governed by a federal system, and with which were associated various liberal causes.
-They too met within Masonic lodges but were rather followers of the York Rite, and so were known as Yorkinos.
-Mexico's constitution, following the American, decreed that in a presidential election the winner becomes president while second place became vice president.
-In the elections of 1824, Bravo was elected to be the nation's first vice-president and the Independence War hero, Guadalupe Victoria was elected president, but the two men belonged to opposite parties, with the latter being a Yorkino and the former being an Escoses.
+They too met within Masonic lodges but instead were followers of the York Rite, and so were known as Yorkinos.
+Mexico's constitution, modeled after that of the United States, decreed that the winner of the presidential election became president while second place became vice president.
+In the elections of 1824, Bravo finished in second place and thus was elected to be the nation's first vice-president, while the hero of the War of Independence, Guadalupe Victoria, finished in first place and was elected president, even though the two men belonged to opposite parties, with Victoria being a Yorkino and Bravo being an Escocés.

-On 23 December 1827, the Escoceses, led by Vice President Bravo, proclaimed the Plan de Montaño, demanding the expulsion of the American ambassador Joel Poinsett, the end to secret societies, and the dismissal of the current cabinet, the latter measure due to the belief that the Yorkino dominated government was about to take decisive measures to suppress the Escoceses.
+On 23 December 1827, the Escoceses, led by Vice President Bravo, proclaimed the Plan de Montaño, demanding the expulsion of the American ambassador Joel Poinsett, an end to secret societies, and the dismissal of the current cabinet, the latter measure due to the belief that the Yorkino-dominated government was about to take decisive measures to suppress the Escoceses.
 The insurrection was short-lived and Bravo was defeated at Tulancingo by his former ally Vicente Guerrero.

 Bravo was tried before a grand jury, and the case went to the Supreme Court.
-Although the law prescribed a severe punishment for his treason, his services during the Mexican War of Independence won him sympathy from his old colleagues who asked for clemency, and even President Guadalupe Victoria preferred leniency, so the court simply condemned him to banishment for two years.
+Although the law prescribed a severe punishment for his treason, his services during the Mexican War of Independence won him sympathy from his old colleagues who asked for clemency, and even President Victoria preferred leniency, so the court simply condemned him to banishment for two years.